mredenti/ModernCMake/slides/episodes/testing.md

 \vspace{.5cm}

-3. We define the testing executable, link it to the summation library and define a test case with `add_test()`.
+3. Then, we define the testing executable, link it to the summation library and define a test case with `add_test()`.

 ```{.cmake style=cmakestyle}
 # testing binary